surniaulula/wpsso/readme.txt

 == Screenshots ==

 01. The Document SSO metabox shows a different set of options based on the content type selected, allowing you to customize the details of articles, events, e-Commerce products, recipes, reviews, and more.
 02. The Essential Settings page offers a quick and easy setup for a few essential settings.
-The General, and Advanced (Premium) settings pages offer a wealth of additional options for all levels.
+The General and Advanced settings pages offer a wealth of additional options to further customize the plugin for your site.

 == Changelog ==